WebAssembly/component-model/design/mvp/CanonicalABI.md

 being delivered to core wasm so that, once a stream end has been notified that the other end dropped, calling anything other than `stream.drop-*` traps.
-Lastly, `stream_event` packs the `CopyResult` and number of elements copied up until this point into a single `i32` payload for core wasm.
+Lastly, `stream_event` packs the `CopyResult` and number of elements copied up until this point into a single `i32` or `i64`-sized payload for core wasm.
+The size is determined by the `addrtype` coming from the [`memtype`] of the `memory` immediate.
+Note that even though the number of elements copied is packed into an `addrtype`, the maximum length of the buffer is fixed at `2^28 - 1` independently of the `addrtype`.
 ```python
   def stream_event(result, reclaim_buffer):
     reclaim_buffer()